Sushritsaha/goShare_api/README.md

-# goShare file sharing app apis
+# goShare file sharing api

 Rest api using Node, Express, Mongo.
 We will build rest api for a simple file sharing app.